datacamp-content/courses-introduction-to-shell/chapter2.md

 The simplest way to do this is with `cat`, which just prints the contents of files onto the screen.
-(Its name is short for "concatenate", meaning "to link things together", since it will print all the files whose names you give it, one after the other).
+(Its name is short for "concatenate", meaning "to link things together", since it will print all the files whose names you give it, one after the other.)

 ```{shell}
 cat agarwal.txt